oconnor663/jacko.io/posts/async_three.md

 That `joined_future` is the simplest possible example of a task.
 It's a top-level future that's owned and polled by the main loop.
 Here we only have one task, but there's nothing stopping us from having more than one.
-And if we have a collection of tasks, we could even add to that collection at runtime.
+And if we had a collection of tasks, we could even add to that collection at runtime.

 This is what [`tokio::task::spawn`] does.
 We can rewrite our [original Tokio example][tokio_10] using `spawn` instead of `join_all`: